 What's the Difference Between Finance and Accounting?

-Two common areas where students may choose to focus or pursue further education are finance and accounting.
-These areas have several elements in common, and are often grouped together, so people who have not studied business may wonder: What exactly is the difference between finance and accounting?
+Two common areas you may choose to focus or pursue further education in are finance and accounting.
+These areas have several elements in common and are often grouped.
+So, what exactly is the difference between finance and accounting?

 What is Finance?